Ramakrishnan24689/OfficeUIFabricReactPeoplePicker/README.md

 # OfficeUIFabricReactPeoplePicker

-A PCF component for Multi select people picker
+A PCF component for Multi select people picker.

+This solution give the ability to select multiple members from the people picker.
+It works on the User(system) entity of common data services.

 ## Usage

 Option 1 - import the zip file directly into CDS.
 Managed or Unmanaged Solution.

 Option 2